-Average Course Load is computed in the usual manner except that those students enrolled for zero hours (for example thesis and or dissertation) are ignored for purposes of the calculation.
-It is important to remember that the undergraduate colleges shifted from mostly 4 credit courses to 3 semester hours as of Fall '95.
+Average Course Load is computed in the usual manner except that those students enrolled for zero hours (for example thesis and/or dissertation) are ignored for purposes of the calculation.

 Full Time Equivalents are computed as the sum of all full time students plus one-third of the part time count.

-Living On Campus refers to those students residing in all residence halls on the uptown campus including Aron but not Rosen.
-Hawthorne Hall located on the downtown campus is also not included.
+Living On Campus refers to those students residing in all residence halls on the uptown campus.

-Over 25 Years Old refers to students who have reached their 25th birthday by August 1st in the report year.
+Over 25 Years Old refers to students who have reached their 25th birthday by October 1st (the official fall census date)in the report year.

-Foreign students as of Fall '98 are defined as those students who are non-resident aliens.
+Foreign students are defined as those students who are non-resident aliens.
 This category no longer includes permanent residents from other countries.

-Ethnic counts as of Fall '98 include both citizens of the United States as well as citizens of other nations who are now permanent residents in this country.
-Changes in this definition (as well as that of foreign students) were made in order to remain consistent with IPEDS reporting.
+Ethnic counts include both citizens of the United States as well as citizens of other nations who are now permanent residents in this country.